-- (d) The administrator's services shall be subject to termination by mutual agreement of the County Executive and a majority of the exclusive bargaining agents of the bargaining units permitted by this article, and with Board approval. - (e) If the administrator dies, resigns, becomes disabled, or otherwise becomes unable or ineligible to continue to serve within six (6) months of the date of appointment, the County Executive must appoint a new administrator from the list from which that administrator was selected, subject to Board confirmation, to serve the remainder of the previous administrator's term.
-Otherwise, the administrator vacancy shall be filled as provided in subsection (c). - (f) An administrator appointed under this subsection may be reappointed in accordance with the provisions of subsection (c). - (g) The terms of payment for the services of the administrator, as well as any administrative staffing arrangements for the LRA, shall be set as specified by contract with the County. - (h) The administrator shall: - hold and conduct elections for certification or decertification pursuant to the provisions of this article and issue the certification or decertification, or cause these actions to occur; - request from the County or an employee organization, and the County or such organization shall provide, any relevant assistance, service, and data that will enable the administrator to properly carry out duties under this article; - (3) hold hearings and make inquiries, administer oaths and affirmations, examine witnesses and documents, take testimony and receive evidence, and compel by issuance of subpoenas the attendance of witnesses and the production of relevant documents, to the extent permitted by applicable law, in proceedings within the responsibility of the administrator under this article;
+- (h) An administrator appointed under this subsection may be reappointed in accordance with the provisions of subsection (d). - (i) The terms of payment for the services of the administrator, as well as any administrative staffing arrangements for the LRA, shall be set as specified by contract with the County. - (j) The administrator shall: - (1) hold and conduct elections for certification or decertification pursuant to the provisions of this Article and issue the certification or decertification, or cause these actions to occur; - (2) request from the County or an employee organization, and the County or such organization shall provide, any relevant assistance, service, and data that will enable the administrator to properly carry out duties under this Article; - (3) hold hearings and make inquiries, administer oaths and affirmations, examine witnesses and documents, take testimony and receive evidence, and compel by issuance of subpoenas the attendance of witnesses and the production of relevant documents, to the extent permitted by applicable law, in proceedings within the responsibility of the administrator under this Article; - (4) investigate and attempt to resolve or settle, as provided in Section 3-10-14 Mediation and Arbitration, charges of either the County or an employee organization engaging in prohibited practices as defined in this Article.
+However, if the County and a certified representative have negotiated a labor-management dispute resolution procedure, the administrator must defer to that procedure to resolve any dispute that properly must be submitted to the procedure, absent a showing that the deferral results in the application of principles contrary to this Article.
+The administrator must defer to state procedures in any matter governed by the Law-Enforcement Officers' or Firefighters and Emergency Medical Technicians' Bill of Rights set forth in the Virginia Code;

-- (4) investigate and attempt to resolve or settle, as provided in Section 3-10-14 - Mediation and Arbitration, charges of either the County or an employee organization engaging in prohibited practices as defined in this article.
-However, if the County and a certified representative have negotiated a labor-management dispute resolution procedure, the administrator must defer to that procedure to resolve any dispute that properly may be submitted to the procedure, absent a showing that the deferral results in the application of principles contrary to this article.
-The administrator must defer to state procedures in any matter governed by the Law-Enforcement Officers' or Firefighters and Emergency Medical Technicians' Bill of Rights set forth in the Virginia Code; - (5) determine disputed issues of employee inclusion in or exclusion from the bargaining units permitted under this article; - (6) obtain any necessary support services and make necessary expenditures in the performance of duties, subject to appropriation; - (7) determine any issue regarding the negotiability of any collective bargaining proposal as a subject of bargaining permitted under this article; and - (8) exercise any other powers and perform any other duties and functions specified in this article of an administrative nature.
+- (5) determine disputed issues of employee inclusion in or exclusion from the bargaining units permitted under this Article; - (6) obtain any necessary support services and make necessary expenditures in the performance of duties, subject to appropriation; - (7) determine any issue regarding the negotiability of any collective bargaining proposal as a subject of bargaining permitted under this Article; and - (8) exercise any other powers and perform any other duties and functions specified in this Article of an administrative nature.